Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

     * The buttons can sometimes overlap the accordion card when viewed on small devices.
     * Text can appear quite small on the Navbar when viewed on larger devices.

 * My largest issue has been with logging in, for a reason unknown to the author, it brings you to a blank search page on the homepage.

+* Another issue is that the ordering of songs within sets can sometimes be out of place.

 ### Screenshots across different devices